 Serve hot or cold.
 The Lamplighter Restaurant suggested serving it with fruit such as grapes, apples, strawberries, etc.

-*Do Not substitute fat-free half and half because you will loose some of the creaminess texture of this custard.
+*Do Not substitute fat-free half and half because you will loose some of your creamy texture.

 Half and Half milk is half milk and half cream.

-I don't know exactly what fat-free half and half milk is, but the label on what I purchased listed corn syrup and other ingredients I couldn't pronounce, but no cream.
+The fat-free half and half I purchased contained corn syrup and other ingredients that I could not pronounce, but no cream.

 If you feel you must use less fat I suggest you substitute whole milk.